vestrada64/WDI-DT-55/work/w04/d5/01-coding-challenge.md

 ## Challenge #4: Determine if a Binary Tree is Symmetric

-Write an algorithm to determine is a binary tree is symmetric:
+Write an algorithm to determine if a binary tree is symmetric:

 This is symmetric: